 Associate degrees are offered in the arts (A.A.), science (A.S.), engineering, (A.E.), and fine arts (A.F.A.) for students who aspire to transfer to a four-year college or university.
-The 60/61 semester hours credit for an A.A., A.E., or A.S. degree and the 65 semester hours credit for an A.F.A. degree are designed to parallel the freshman and sophomore years of study at four-year colleges and universities.
+The 60/61 semester hours credit for an A.A., A.E., A.F.A in Theatre, A.F.A in Visual Arts, or A.S. degree and the 65 semester hours credit for an A.F.A in Music are designed to parallel the freshman and sophomore years of study at four-year colleges and universities.

 In the process of successfully completing a college transfer program, the college transfer student will have demonstrated the ability to:

 - communicate effectively in written and oral English;

 - demonstrate basic quantitative skills appropriate to the chosen field of study;

 - analyze and solve problems and make logical conclusions;

 - demonstrate knowledge of diverse cultural and historical perspectives.

 The Associate in Arts Degree is for students desiring to pursue liberal arts and pre-professional programs in areas other than the fine arts and the sciences.
 The Associate in Science Degree is for students desiring to enter science and/or mathematics related fields.
 The Associate in Engineering Degree is for students desiring to pursue a baccalaureate degree in engineering.